woleet/woleet-weblibs/README.md

 **`hasher.isReady()`**

-This function check if the hasher is ready to be used.
+Checks if the hasher is ready to be used.

 - Returns `true` if the hasher is ready to be used (i.e. is not currently hashing).